 BAR is continuing to fulfil its obligations as a Code Sponsor.
-BAR keeps in regular contact with all of it's members ensuring that they are up-to-date with all legal/consumer issues and offering support where necessary.
-BAR represents it's members on the National Home Buying and Selling Group, and therefore keeps abreast of any national emerging issues in the sector.
+BAR keeps in regular contact with all of their Members ensuring they are up-to-date with all legal/consumer issues and offering support where necessary.
+BAR represents their Members on the National Home Buying and Selling Group, and therefore keeps abreast of any national emerging issues in the sector.
 Overall, the BAR Code continues to provide significant protection for consumers in the removals sector.